dinphil/code-weekend/Markdown/Code Weekend.md

 #### routes.js

 Let's talk about a file called routes.js.
-This handles all the "middleware routing: that our app has to do.
+This handles all the "middleware routing": that our app has to do.
 So basically it tells our app what to do when someone goes to google.com/mail or to google.com/maps, ie, it specifies the behavior and results for making GET/POST requests at different routes (or paths).
 To begin with, as usual, we'll get the Express variable.
 Except this time, we'll specify a new variable called router which is created as folows:

 ```javascript
 var express = require('express');